sigasi/sigasi_insights/content/tech/generating-sigasi-project-vivado-project.md

 To make it easier to use Sigasi in combination with Vivado projects, we added a Vivado tcl script to our [SigasiProjectCreator Github project](https://github.com/sigasi/SigasiProjectCreator).
 This Vivado [tcl script](https://github.com/sigasi/SigasiProjectCreator/blob/master/src/SigasiProjectCreator/convertVivadoProjectToCsv.tcl) creates a list of all HDL source files in your Vivado project and writes this list together with the HDL library name to a CSV-file.
-This CSV-file can be converted to a Sigasi project with the existing [convertCsvFileToTree.py](https://github.com/sigasi/SigasiProjectCreator/blob/master/src/SigasiProjectCreator/convertCsvFileToTree.py) script:
+This CSV-file can be converted to a Sigasi project with the [createSigasiProject.py](https://github.com/sigasi/SigasiProjectCreator/blob/master/src/createSigasiProject.py) script:

 # How to generate a Sigasi project from a Vivado project?